JanLeyva/approach_TFM/README.md

 ## 2. Feature extraction

-[notebook](https://colab.research.google.com/drive/1IJt5ViL6tG205209EyGwGp435rIH_tzW): we extract features with different size of features to be used in `ERNIE-Vil` model.
+- [notebook](https://colab.research.google.com/drive/1IJt5ViL6tG205209EyGwGp435rIH_tzW): we extract features with different size of features to be used in `ERNIE-Vil` model.

+- Also, are used the `.lmbd` features gived by the competition (download link).

 ## 3. Fair Face
 [noteebok](none):